 This type of insurance is often mistaken for travel insurance which covers more than your health.
 This insurance is designed to protect your trip investment, provide coverage for trip cancellation or interruption, missed connections, travel delay and more.

-Even though, most countries do not require travel health insurance, there are few countries that it is mandatory you are covered to enter the country.
-When you travel without the proper medical insurance you are vulnerable for paying high out-of-pocket medical expenses and trying to navigate through a foreign healthcare system.
+Even though most countries do not require travel health insurance, there are few countries that it is mandatory you are covered to enter the country.
+When you travel without the proper medical insurance you are vulnerable to paying high out-of-pocket medical expenses and trying to navigate through a foreign healthcare system.